rtyle/connect-things/README.md

 ```

 Set up the
-*credentials required to access the cloud which hosts the devices*
+*credentials required to access the cloud which hosts the devices*.
-(connect-things).
 Follow the instructions in
 [etc/c2cClientLocal.js](https://github.com/rtyle/connect-things/blob/master/etc/c2cClientLocal.js)
 to generate (and remember) your own unique id and secret for the **connect-things** (local) client